-After adding your blade to the food processor start to process into small pieces.
-You will know that you're almost done when the mix starts to climb up the wall of the processor.
+After adding your blade to the food processor, start to process into small pieces.
+You will know that you're almost done when the mix starts to climb up the processor's wall.
 When this happens, scrape the side of the bowl of a food processor to push everything back in.
-When it does this the second time you should be done.
+When it does this the second time, you should be done.

 This is what the mixture looked like when I was done.